giantorth/ESPHomeLifx/README.md

   - Now with cloud provioning packet support (mobile app to bulb only)
 - Appears in a Location/Group for supported applications
 - Supports combined RGBWW lights or separate RGB + CWWW dual-light setups
+- Waveform effects (SAW, SINE, HALF_SINE, TRIANGLE, PULSE) with transient/non-transient and finite/infinite cycle support
 ## Lots of work still todo

 - No real Lifx Cloud support (don't count on it either)
   - Required for Alexa/Google Home integration.
 Use Home Assistant instead?
 - Ignores packets coming from other offical bulbs yet (They seem to broadcast certain responses)
 - Real bulb MAC addresses all start with D0:73:D5, haven't tried mirroring this to see if behavior changes
-- Waveform bulb effects are not supported yet <https://lan.developer.lifx.com/docs/waveforms>
 ## Persistent State

-The component saves bulb label, location, and group to flash whenever they are changed at runtime (e.g. via the LIFX app).
-On boot, if the YAML defaults haven't changed, the saved values are restored automatically.
+The component saves bulb label, location, group, and cloud provisioning state to flash whenever they are changed at runtime (e.g. via the LIFX app).
+On boot, cloud state is always restored from flash.
+Label/location/group are restored only if the YAML defaults haven't changed (so updating YAML resets them to the new defaults).

 To use this feature, you must enable `restore_from_flash` in your ESPHome platform config: